Woman charged with endangering welfare of child after Goodyear Avenue fire

-A 25-year-old Buffalo woman was arrested and charged with endangering the welfare of a child in connection with a fire that occurred just before 9:30 a.m.
-Monday in the 500 block of Goodyear Avenue, according to a spokesman for the Buffalo Police.
+A 25-year-old Buffalo woman was arrested and charged with three misdemeanor counts of endangering the welfare of a child after a fire broke out at a house on 500 block of Goodyear Avenue and firefighters rescued three children, ages 2, 3 and 5, according to a spokesman for the Buffalo Police.

+The woman, Chelsea Patton, "is accused of leaving her children home alone during the incident," according to a statement from the Erie County District Attorney's Office.
+She allegedly returned to the house as firefighters were putting out the blaze, the DA's office said.

+The fire was in a bathroom in the house, according to prosecutors.

 Harold McNeil